If you use paper records, here is a breakdown of what records your accountant will need to produce your accounts and your self-assessment tax return.

 Records for your Tax Return

-Employment Income – If you have any employment income (aside from your Limited Company), you need to provide your P60, or P45 if that employment income ceased during the year.
+Employment Income – If you have any employment income, you need to provide your P60, or P45 if that employment income ceased during the year.

 Rental income – Your accountant will need to see your property management expenses if you receive your rental net via an estate agent.
 Also, your mortgage interest allows for some additional relief but unfortunately not all of it is claimable.

 P11d – This would be for any benefits you received.

 Private pension payments – Give details of any payments made as these can give you additional relief if you qualify.

 Bank interest received – Anything received during the year (excluding ISAs).
 This is one item on your tax return HMRC already knows about, so be sure not to forget this, if not HMRC will come a-knocking!